 See here for more on how I configure and use Pandoc.

-Log out, and choose a vanilla Gnome session from the chooser.
+- Log out, log back in, and select a vanilla Gnome desktop.